micahvandersteen/project-3-team-ifrit/README.md

 * The stock market is too unpredictable to say that headlines can reliably predict market gains/losses.
 * Of the analysis techniques attempted, sentiment analysis came closest to providing signals for future stock market change over time.
 * Of the topic modelling approaches used, Latent Dirichlet Allocation (LDA) provided better data for logistic regression analysis than Non-negative Matrix Factorization (NMF)...but both ultimately performed very poorly when attempting to predict stock market change.
+* Topic models fitted to fast-changing data like news headlines become outdated quickly, and thus data pipelines should ensure that models are regularly being refitted.

 ## Built with
 - [pandas](https://pandas.pydata.org/)